 You can also make an early repayment directly to your loan servicer.
 If you make a repayment within 120 days of loan disbursement, then your lender will treat this as a partial or full cancellation, with the appropriate adjustment of the loan fee and interest.

-You may also find the Federal Student Aid and Direct Loans websites useful.
+You may also find the Federal Student Aid website useful.

 Our Loan types pages also provide some information on how repayment works and when you should expect repayments to start for the different loan types.

-Exit counselling will be required shortly before you complete your studies.
+Exit counselling will be required prior to you completing your studies.